 Also known as

-Lords And Ladies, Adder's Meat, Aaron, Adam And Eve, Adder's Root, Arrowroot, Bloody Man's Finger, Bobbin' Joan, Bobbing Jane, Bobbins, Boys And Girls, Brown Dragons, Bulls And Cows, Calf's Foot, Cobbler's Thumb, Cocky Baby, Devil's Ladies And Gentlemen, Devil's Men And Women, English Passion Flower, Friar's Cowl, Gethsemane, Jack-In-A-Box, Jack-In-The-Pulpit, Kitty-Come-Down-The-Lane, Lamb In A Pulpit, Lily Grass, Mandrake, Naked Ladies, Nightingales, Parson And Clerk, Parson In The Pulpit, Portland Arrowroot, Portland Sago Plant, Portland Starchroot, Priest's Pintle, Rampe, Snake's Victuals, Starch Flower, Starch Plant, Wake-Robin, Adam-And-Eve, Lords-And-Ladies
+Lords and Ladies, Adder's Meat, Aaron, Adam And Eve, Adder's Root, Arrowroot, Bloody Man's Finger, Bobbin' Joan, Bobbing Jane, Bobbins, Boys And Girls, Brown Dragons, Bulls And Cows, Calf's Foot, Cobbler's Thumb, Cocky Baby, Devil's Ladies And Gentlemen, Devil's Men And Women, English Passion Flower, Friar's Cowl, Gethsemane, Jack-In-A-Box, Jack-In-The-Pulpit, Kitty-Come-Down-The-Lane, Lamb In A Pulpit, Lily Grass, Mandrake, Naked Ladies, Nightingales, Parson And Clerk, Parson In The Pulpit, Portland Arrowroot, Portland Sago Plant, Portland Starchroot, Priest's Pintle, Rampe, Snake's Victuals, Starch Flower, Starch Plant, Wake-Robin, Adam-And-Eve, Lords and ladies, Jack-in-the-pulpit

 Arum maculatum leaves by Walcoford (CC BY-SA 3.0)